Farama-Foundation/MAgent2/README.md

 ## Install instructions
-You can simply use `pip install magent`
+You can simply use `pip install magent2`

 If you use this in your research, please cite the original paper: